Workable/confluence-docs-as-code/README.md

 ### `kroki_host`

 *Optional*.
 When set this host is used as a kroki server instead of the default one.
+See [kroki docs](https://docs.kroki.io/kroki/setup/use-docker-or-podman/) on how to setup a local kroki instance.

 Defaults to https://kroki.io